silviucpp/erlcass/README.md

 # ErlCass

-*An Erlang Cassandra driver, based on [Datastax cpp driver][1] focused on performance.*
+*An Erlang Cassandra driver, based on [DataStax cpp driver][1] focused on performance.*

 ### Implementation note

 #### How ErlCass affects the Erlang schedulers

-It's well known that NIF's can affect the Erlang schedulers performances in case they block the threads for more than 1-2 ms.
+It's well known that NIF's can affect the Erlang schedulers performances in case the functions are not returning in less than 1-2 ms and blocks the threads.

-Because the Datastax cpp driver is async, `ErlCass` won't block the scheduler threads and all calls to the native functions will return immediately.
+Because the DataStax cpp driver is async, `ErlCass` won't block the scheduler threads and all calls to the native functions will return immediately.
-The datastax driver use it's own threads for managing the requests.
+The DataStax driver use it's own threads for managing the requests.
 Also the responses are received on this threads and sent back to Erlang calling process using `enif_send` in a async manner.

 #### Changelog